SIRA Logo

 • A list of independent consultants is available on the our website.

-For motor accident scheme:
+For motor crash scheme:

 • Insurers may refer you to an independent consultant listed on the our website or another expert.